o-k-coding/ok-scoring/apps/game-service-py/README.md

 # By default this will follow the logs, so open a new terminal then
 # Here is an example, change out the command you want to execture
 docker exec -ti ok-scoring-py-app "pytest"

+## Or connect to a bash instance and run specific commands, for some reason specific test files don't work running from outside the container?
+docker exec -ti ok-scoring-py-app bash
 ```

 ### Alembic migrations